Minimizing Human Intervention in Online Classification: EXPERIMENTS DETAILS

-In this section, we describe the Large Language Models (LLMs) selected for our experiments, along with the way they were trained and fine-tuned.
+In this section, we describe the text embedding models selected for our experiments, along with the way they were trained and fine-tuned.
 We chose three models that are widely recognized in the literature and frequently cited due to their strong performance across a range of Natural Language Processing tasks.

 \textbf{E5 \citep{wang2022text}:} EmbEddings from bidirEctional Encoder rEpresentations (E5) is available in three versions.
 The first version is initialized with MiniLM \citep{DBLP:journals/corr/abs-2002-10957}, the second is initialized with BERT-base \citep{reimers-gurevych-2019-sentence}, and the third is initialized with BERT-large.
 This model follows a bi-encoder architecture, where both the query and passage encoders are initialized with BERT.
 The training process consists of two stages.
 The first stage, called ``unsupervised'', uses a large number of unlabeled data, including title and passage pairs from Wikipedia, questions and answers from Reddit, and more.
 The InfoNCE contrastive loss \citep{DBLP:journals/corr/abs-1807-03748} is employed to minimize the distance between related queries and passages, while maximizing the distance between unrelated queries and passages.
 The second stage involves training the model on high-quality human-annotated data, such as NLI \citep{gao-etal-2021-simcse}, MS-MARCO \citep{bajaj2016ms}, and Natural Questions \citep{karpukhin-etal-2020-dense}.
 During this stage, the model is trained with a loss that combines the KL divergence between the probability distribution of the label, as given by a cross-encoder teacher model, and the probability distribution generated by our E5 student model, along with the InfoNCE contrastive loss.
 This second stage further improves model performance on benchmarks such as BEIR \citep{thakur2021beir} and MTEB \citep{muennighoff2022mteb}.